Data Model#

 element.

-Tile code can only create new views of existing arrays, for example using
+Tile code can only create new views of existing arrays, for example via

 Array.slice().
-Like in Python, assigning an array object to another variable does not copy
+As in Python, assigning an array to another variable does not copy

-the underlying data, but creates another reference to the array object.
+the underlying data but creates another reference to the same array.

-Any object that implements the DLPack interface or the CUDA Array Interface can be passed to the kernel as an argument.
-Example: CuPy arrays and PyTorch tensors.
+Any object that implements the DLPack interface or the CUDA Array Interface can be passed as a kernel argument — for example, CuPy arrays and PyTorch tensors.

-If two or more array arguments are passed to the kernel, their memory storage must not overlap.
-Otherwise, behavior is undefined.
+If two or more array arguments are passed to the kernel, their memory must not overlap.
+Otherwise, the behavior is undefined.

-Array’s shape can be queried using the Array.shape attribute, which
+An array’s shape can be queried with the Array.shape attribute, which

 returns a tuple of int32 scalars.
-These scalars are non-constant, runtime values.
+These are non-constant, runtime values.

-Using int32 makes the tile code more performant at the cost of limiting the maximum
+Using int32 improves performance at the cost of capping the maximum representable

 See also